AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 -   Selecting a comment highlights and shows the corresponding comment's location in the document.
 -   You can add replies to comments.
--   You can edit your own comment by selecting your commented text in the Comments panel and then selecting **Edit** from the Options menu.
+-   You can edit your own comment by selecting your commented text in the Comments panel and then choosing **Edit** from the Options menu.
--   You can delete your own comments by selecting the comment in the Comments panel and then selecting the **Delete** option from the Options menu.
+-   You can delete your own comments by selecting the comment in the Comments panel and then choosing the **Delete** option from the Options menu.

     ![](images/review-comment-options-menu.png){width="300" align="left"}